rorosaga/C_whale/README.md

 And then enter the C_Whale code in the terminal.

 ### **Windows**
+The executable file for Windows is inside the folder called windows

+Your directory should look like `path/C_Whale/windows/`
 ***
 In Windows CMD, run the following command:
 ```bash